Optimize long tasks

 If you control all the code on your page, you can create your own scheduler to prioritize tasks.
 However, third-party scripts won't use your scheduler, so you can't really prioritize work in that case.
 You can only break it up or yield to user interactions.

-The scheduler API currently offers the postTask() function which, at the time of writing, is available in Chromium browsers, and in Firefox behind a flag. postTask() allows for finer-grained scheduling of tasks, and is one way to help the browser prioritize work so that low priority tasks yield to the main thread. postTask() uses promises, and accepts a priority setting.
+The scheduler API offers the postTask() function, which allows for finer-grained scheduling of tasks and can help the browser prioritize work so that low priority tasks yield to the main thread. postTask() uses promises and accepts a priority setting.

 The postTask() API has three priorities available: